ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Result codes for DMARC are registered with IANA in this registry.
 Entries are assigned only for values that have been documented in a manner that satisfies the terms of Specification Required, per [@RFC8126].
-Each registration includes the auth method; the code; the specification that defines it; and its status, which is one of "active" or "deprecated".
+Each registration includes the auth method; the code; the specification that defines the code; and the code's status, which is one of "active" or "deprecated".
 The Designated Expert needs to confirm that the provided specification adequately describes the result code and clearly presents how it would be used within the DMARC context by Domain Owners and Mail Receivers.